 Two men dressed in dark slacks, pressed white shirts, scuffless black shoes shinier than a new penny, and aviator shades pushed above their foreheads examined the crime scene.
-Their suit jackets remained across the backseat of the black Chevy Suburban parked behind them the shoulder of the interstate.
+Their suit jackets remained across the backseat of the black Chevy Suburban parked behind them on the shoulder of the interstate.
 Sweat layered their backs and pooled in droplets at the temples, soaked their armpits.
 Swatting at the insects swarming about proved useless.

 The Georgia heat this day was stifling, the air thick with humidity, and enlaced with a putrid odor familiar to homicide investigators and most cops.
 They stared at the nude body about fifteen feet away, a male corpse lying face up on damp, decaying leaves.
 The skin of the cadaver was grayish and mottled; blood dried a Moorish brown.
 The eyes of the victim had been eaten away by the scavengers of the forest.

 A trio of sheriff’s deputies and a couple of attendants clad in white jumpsuits from the county coroner’s office stood on the perimeter.
 Forensic pathologists, the medical doctors who performed autopsies, rarely left the morgue.
 The professionals watched both FBI investigators intently, awaiting their turn with the body.
 No doubt they were cursing from having to wait in the stifling heat.
-One consolation however, was the Feebs appeared as miserable as everyone else on this blistering day in mid-July, a record ninety-degrees or better twenty-one days straight and counting.
+One consolation, however, was the Feds appeared as miserable as everyone else on this blistering day in mid-July, a record ninety-degrees or better twenty-one days straight and counting.

-The sheriff, a fiftyish gray-headed man with a round belly, tie askew, and top button of his dress shirt open to reveal a tuft of graying hair, stood a couple of spaces off to the side of the tall agents.
+The sheriff, a fiftyish gray-headed man with a round belly, tie askew, top button of his dress shirt open to reveal a tuft of graying hair, stood a couple of paces off to the side of the tall agents.
 He had placed the call to the headquarters of the Federal Bureau of Investigation in Atlanta upon notification of the horrific discovery.
 He had referenced a BOLO alert disseminated to statewide law enforcement agencies the previous month mentioning a string of linked and unsolved homicides.

 “Who found the victim?” asked Special Agent Hales without looking away from the body.